muhammad-zulfikar/adblock_magisk/README.md

   ![](adblock.gif)

 - Flash the module in Magisk Manager.
-- Type 'su -c adblock' in terminal emulator (Termux recommended) to select an option, no need to reboot for changes to take effect
+- Type `su -c adblock` in terminal emulator (Termux recommended) to select an option, no need to reboot for changes to take effect
 - Update hosts files regularly for best results

 ## Credits